The forest sector and the idea of circular bioeconomy

 Forests and sustainable bioeconomy

 According to Food and Agriculture Organization of the United Nations (FAO,) forests cover 27 % or c.
 4 billion hectares of the ground surface of Earth and contain 430 billion m3 of standing stock of growing trees 6.
-A little more than 500 million hectares of production forest are managed in compliance with either PEFC (Programme for the Endorsement of Forest Certification) or FSC (Forest stewardship Council), the two most widely applied forest certification programs 7.
-These managed forests are developed, harvested and re-grown for the purpose of providing sustainable raw material supply for bio-based products over many generations of trees – and people.
+A little more than 500 million hectares of production forest are managed in compliance with either PEFC (Programme for the Endorsement of Forest Certification) or FSC (Forest Stewardship Council), the two most widely applied forest certification programs 7.
+These managed forests are developed, harvested and re-grown for the purpose of supplying renewable raw materials for bio-based products.

-Well-managed production forests often also serve well for recreational purposes; e.g. in Finland, where forests cover 75 % of the country’s land area, 100 % of production forests are such multi-purpose forests 6, and about 90 % of forests are certified either by PEFC or FSC – or both.
-9, 17.
+Well-managed production forests often also serve well for recreational purposes.
+For example, in Finland, where forests cover 75 % of the country’s land area, 100 % of production forests are such multi-purpose forests 6, and about 90 % of forests are certified either by PEFC or FSC – or both.
+9, 17

 After extensive, multi-disciplinary research work during several decades, scientists have established that human activities can, indeed, alter Earth’s atmosphere and climate in harmful ways, and are already doing so.
 While many details of the related complex global material and energy circulation are yet to be defined by scientists, there is good basis to attribute much of the observed and anticipated global warming and climate change to the rising atmospheric CO2 concentration.
 This rise is caused primarily by burning fossil fuels, but also by deforestation, which is mostly due to the growing needs of agriculture10.

-The sophisticated computer models, which are used to simulate the very complex apparatus of Earth’s climate and oceans are continuously developed to explain its behaviour in detail, and to foresee the expected pace and intensity of future changes.
+The sophisticated calculation models, which are used to simulate the very complex system of Earth’s climate and oceans are continuously developed to explain its behaviour in detail, and to foresee the expected pace and intensity of future changes.
 Nevertheless, it’s already clear that mankind must adjust its raw material and energy supplies and its consumption patterns, even considerably, to mitigate damages and risks related to climate change 11,12.
-How high is the risk of the most dramatic visions to actually materialise is, and will always be, debatable.
+How high is the risk of the most dramatic visions to materialise is, and most likely will always be, debatable.
 Nevertheless, launching well-planned, knowledge-based actions is certainly justified.

 Trees and other plants are made mostly of atmospheric carbon dioxide (CO2) through photosynthesis, driven by the energy of the sun’s radiation.
 About 50 % of the dry weight of wood is atmospheric carbon, corresponding to c.
 1.8 tons of atmospheric CO2 bound per one dry ton of wood, or one ton of CO2 per one cubic meter of sawn timber 13.
-When plant biomass decomposes – either through natural decay, or, e.g., when combusted as fuel – carbon is again released back into atmosphere, mostly as CO2.
-Meanwhile, forests (including living plants and soil’s organic matter) and forest-based products form carbon storages.
+When plant biomass decomposes – either through natural decay, or, e.g., when combusted as fuel – carbon is again released back into atmosphere, mostly as CO

-Indeed, forests have two essential roles in sustainable bioeconomy; that of primary raw material sources for bio-based products, enabling mankind to reduce the usage of coal, oil and natural gas, and that of biological carbon storages and sinks.
-Using a certain forest resource for one of these purposes incurs an opportunity cost, or trade-off, which means that the same resource’s availability for the other purpose is limited to some extent.
-Nevertheless, e.g. in Finland and Scandinavia, well-managed, semi-natural production forests are considerable carbon sinks (i.e., growing carbon storages) while also increasing amounts of timber are harvested from them.
+Indeed, forests have two essential roles in sustainable bioeconomy: as a source of primary raw material for bio-based products, enabling mankind to reduce the usage of coal, oil and natural gas, and as biological carbon storages and sinks.
+Using a certain forest resource for one of these purposes means that the same resource’s availability for the other purpose is limited to some extent.
+Nevertheless, e.g. in Finland and Scandinavia, well-managed, semi-natural production forests are considerable carbon sinks (i.e., growing carbon storages) while also providing increasing amounts of timber to be harvested from them.

 This is made possible by well-developed forest management practices, which are based on applying the concept of ecosystem goods and services to boreal forests of these countries.
 The same concept and locally adjusted forest management practices have been successfully applied also to tropical planted forests14.
 Plantations established by major forest industry companies on degraded grasslands is a good example of this 15.
 However, there is still very big potential for improved forest management, especially in tropical forests.

-As the markets of forest-based products are global, there is also another important trade-off: Reducing timber harvesting in regions of well-developed forest management in order to build forests’ carbon storages induces more timber harvesting in unmanaged forest elsewhere, thus causing a negative net effect on carbon balance and ecosystems.
+As the markets of forest-based products are global, there is also another important trade-off.
+Reducing timber harvesting to increase forest carbon stocks in well-managed areas leads to increased harvesting in unmanaged forests elsewhere.
+This causes a negative net effect on carbon balance and ecosystems.
 Instead, curbing uncontrolled deforestation by employing good forest management enables policy makers and the forest sector to avoid such a harmful trade-off.

 A key driver towards circular bioeconomy is the desire to reduce anthropogenic accumulation of carbon dioxide (CO2) in the atmosphere and to curtail its undesired consequences.